 We also had two (for redundancy) GPS devices preloaded with each day’s planned tracks and any possible alternatives (“variantes”) in case of bad weather.
 While on the tour, we found ourselves checking them quite a few times to find out where to go or to ensure we were on the right track and also to track our progress.

-Finally, we also had the IGN 3531 ETR and IGN 3630 OTR 1:25000 waterproof maps and a compass, just in case.
-At 33 € without shipping (March 2015), they are quite expensive.
+Finally, we also had the IGN 3531 ETR and IGN 3630 OTR 1:25000 waterproof maps and a compass.
+This was “just in case” and we eventually never had to use them “en route”.
+At 33 € without shipping (March 2015), these maps are quite expensive.
 If you want to save some money, you can buy the regular paper version, but you have to come up with your own waterproofing solution (e.g. a map case).

 It is said that French is the “official” language of the tour, but we had no problem communicating in English.